Are you looking to build a better workplace? To create the kind of culture you want (and others need)?

-One secret to creating this kind of vibrant and supportive workplace is practicing active allyship.
-With the Better Allies® approach, it’s something anyone can do, not just people who have “diversity,” “inclusion,” or “belonging” in their job title.
+One secret to improving workplaces is practicing active allyship.
+With the Better Allies® approach, it’s something anyone can do, not just people who are leaders or managers.

-Illustration of the torso of a person wearing a blue suit and red tie, holding a business card that reads Inclusion is a job for everyone, not just for people with diversity inclusion or belonging on their business card. www.betteallies.com.
+Illustration of the torso of a white person wearing a blue suit and red tie, holding a business card that reads You don’t need to be a leader to make a difference.
+It has the URL betterallies.com at the bottom of the card.

 There are myriad everyday actions you can take to be a better ally.
-Karen Catlin has three books to help show you the way:
+Karen Catlin has four books to help show you the way:

 Photo of the Better Allies book, which has a white background and a large yellow sticky note that reads everyday actions to create inclusive, engaging workplaces